DeepRec-AI/DeepRec/docs/docs_en/SOK.md

 - `other_variables (tuple)` – all normal variables in the input variable-list.

 ## Detailed Doc
+- For detailed introduction of GroupEmbedding, user can refer [GroupEmbedding documents](./Group-Embedding.md)
-For detailed introduction, user can refer [SparseOperationKit documents](https://nvidia-merlin.github.io/HugeCTR/sparse_operation_kit/master/index.html).
+- For detailed introduction, user can refer [SparseOperationKit documents](https://nvidia-merlin.github.io/HugeCTR/sparse_operation_kit/master/index.html).